 One of the frustrating aspects of teaching and practicing statistics is the difficulty of formalizing the rules, if any, for good statistical graphics.
-As with written language, it takes time to develop a good eye for which graphical displays are appropriate to which data structures, and it is a challenge to identify the "universal grammar" underlying our graphical intuitions (see Wilkinson, 1999).
-Meanwhile, students and researchers untrained in graphical methods often seem to have a horrible tendency toward graphical displays that seem perversely wasteful of data (see Gelman, Pasarica, and Dodhia, 2002).
+As with written language, it takes time to develop a good eye for which graphical displays are appropriate to which data structures, and it is a challenge to identify the "universal grammar" underlying our graphical intuitions (see Wilkinson 1999).
+Meanwhile, students and researchers untrained in graphical methods often seem to have a horrible tendency toward graphical displays that seem perversely wasteful of data (see Gelman, Pasarica, and Dodhia 2002).
 For an embarrassing example from our own work, Table 7.5 of Gelman et al. (1995) displays tiny numbers with far too many significant figures.
 The reader can see little but the widths of the columns of numbers; the implicit comparison is then to columns of equal width, which is not particularly interesting from a substantive perspective in that example.

-Many interesting perspectives have been given in recent years evaluating the choices involved in graphical displays (for example, Ehrenberg, 1975, Tukey, 1977, Tufte, 1983, Cleveland and McGill, 1984, Cleveland, 1985, and Wilkinson, 1999).
+Many interesting perspectives have been given in recent years evaluating the choices involved in graphical displays (e.g., Ehrenberg 1975; Tukey 1977; Tufte 1983; Cleveland and McGill 1984; Cleveland 1985; and Wilkinson 1999).
 This work has often taken a psychological perspective, assessing the visual judgments made in reading a table or graph, with reference to psychological models of cognition and visual perception.
 Empirical studies have compared the understandability of the same data graphed different ways, following the principles and methods of experimental psychology.
-In parallel with this research have come developments of new graphical methods (examples in static graphical displays include Chambers et al., 1983, Tufte, 1990, Wegman, 1990, and Cleveland, 1993).
+In parallel with this research have come developments of new graphical methods (examples in static graphical displays include Chambers et al. 1983; Tufte 1990; Wegman 1990; and Cleveland 1993).

 Existing theories of statistical graphics-that is, what sorts of graphs are good or bad, and when should different sorts of graphs be used-seem to fall in three categories.
-First, there are general guidelines that seem to make sense (at least to the proposer of the guidelines), such as minimizing non-data-ink (Tufte, 1983) and avoiding pie charts (suggested by many authors).
-Second, there have been some psychological studies (see Cleveland, 1984, and Gelman, Pasarica, and Dodhia, 2002, for brief reviews).
+First, there are general guidelines that seem to make sense (at least to the proposer of the guidelines), such as minimizing non-data-ink (Tufte 1983) and avoiding pie charts (suggested by many authors).
+Second, there have been some psychological studies (see Cleveland 1985 and Gelman, Pasarica, and Dodhia 2002, for brief reviews).
 These are interesting and ultimately essential to statistical communication but somehow they do not seem to tell the whole story.
-Third, it is sometimes possible to use theoretical arguments for graphical procedures (for example, in deciding the number of bins in a histogram; see Scott, 1992, and Wand, 1997).
+Third, it is sometimes possible to use theoretical arguments for graphical procedures (e.g., in deciding the number of bins in a histogram-see Scott 1999; Wand 1997).

-We seek here to formalize statistical graphics in a slightly different way-related to the idea of quantifying information context, but focused on the idea of a graph as an explicit or implicit comparison, as discussed in Buja, Cook, and Swayne (1999) and later, in a Bayesian context, in Gelman (2003).
-Once we systematically think of graphs as model checking, we can think of ways that a graphical display can take advantage of symmetries in the reference distribution of $T(y^{\text{rep}}, \theta)$ .
+We seek here to formalize statistical graphics in a slightly different way-related to the idea of quantifying information context, but focused on the idea of a graph as an explicit or implicit comparison, as discussed by Buja, Cook, and Swayne (1999) and later, in a Bayesian context, by Gelman (2003).
+Once we systematically think of graphs as model checking, we can think of ways that a graphical display can take advantage of symmetries in the reference distribution of $T(y^{rep}, \theta)$ .
 Conversely, certain graphical displays can be misleading because they implicitly assume symmetries that are inappropriate to the model being considered.

-3.2 Adapting graphical forms to the structures of test statistics
+3.2 Adapting Graphical Forms to the Structures of Test Statistics

 The mathematical structure of test statistics and their reference distributions can be used to set up graphical structures to best allow us to detect discrepancies between model and data.
-Gelman (2003) lays out the following structure to interpret statistical graphics in terms of implicit models, or conversely to display model summaries graphically.
-This is related to the discussion of "informal statistical inference" by Buja et al. (1988), who categorize graphical structures for permutation tests.
+Gelman (2003) laid out the following structure to interpret statistical graphics in terms of implicit models, or conversely to display model summaries graphically.
+This is related to the discussion of "informal statistical inference" by Buja et al. (1988), who categorized graphical structures for permutation tests.